 This guide is NOT for: API-only developers (API pricing is separate and usage-based) or users outside the US (localized pricing may differ).

-Free: $0 — limited GPT-5.2 access, strict message caps, Deep Research (limited), Sora 2 (limited), image generation (limited), voice.
-Ads rolling out in the US.
-Free users can switch to an Ads-Free experience (with reduced limits and reduced feature access).
+- Free: Limited GPT-5.4 access, strict caps, Deep Research (limited), Sora 2 (limited), image generation (limited), voice.
+Ads in the US.
+Free users can switch to Ads-Free (with reduced limits).
 Data used for training (opt-out available).

-ChatGPT Plus: $20/month — the sweet spot.
-Ad-free, generous GPT-5.2 limits, expanded Deep Research, Sora, image generation, expanded voice.
+- Plus: $20/month — the sweet spot.
+Ad-free, generous GPT-5.4 Thinking limits, expanded Deep Research, Sora, image generation, advanced voice, Codex, native computer use.
 Data used for training (opt-out available).
-See our ChatGPT review for hands-on benchmark results across writing, coding, and research.
+See our ChatGPT review for hands-on benchmark results.

-ChatGPT Pro: $200/month — maximum Deep Research, expanded Sora, near-unlimited access, o1 pro mode, priority availability.
+- Pro: $200/month — GPT-5.4 Pro model, maximum Deep Research, expanded Sora, near-unlimited access, o1 pro mode, priority availability.
 Only for power users who consistently hit Plus limits.

 ChatGPT Pricing at a Glance (2026)